William Gifford

-William Gifford (April 1756 – 31 December 1826) was an English critic, editor and poet, famous as a satirist and controversialist.
+William Gifford (14 April 1756 – 31 December 1826) was an English writer and literary critic.
+He was a prominent figure in the 18th century as a satirist and controversialist.

 Life

 Gifford was born in Ashburton, Devon, to Edward Gifford and Elizabeth Cain.
 His father, a glazier and house painter, had run away as a youth with vagabond Bampfylde Moore Carew, and he remained a carouser throughout his life.
 He died when William was thirteen; his mother died less than a year later.
 He was left in the care of a godfather who treated him with little consistency.
 Gifford was sent in turn to work as a plough boy, a ship's boy, student, and cobbler's apprentice.
 Of these, Gifford cared only for the life of a student, and he continued to write verses as he learned the cobbler's trade.
 Gifford's fortunes changed when his first poetical efforts came to the attention of an Ashburton surgeon, William Cookesley.
 Cookesley raised a subscription to have the boy's apprenticeship bought out, and he returned to school.